Archonn3cted/POO---Exercises/README.md

 # POO---Exercises
-My codes about the questions list in POO.
+My codes about the questions in POO.